Connection pooling v1

 metrics having the

-go_*).
-You can debug the exporter on a pod running
+You can inspect the exported metrics on a pod running PgBouncer.
+For instructions, see

 Logs are directly sent to standard output, in JSON format, like in the following example: